 Dr. Iris Perry joined the William Paterson University Department of Music in February 2013 as Director of Music Admissions and Recruitment.
+She is currently Executive Director of the William Paterson Academy of Music (WPAM), a music school offering classes and lessons for pre-college and adults students taught by Department of Music faculty and graduate students.
+Information about WPAM is available HERE.
 An avid arts and business administrator, Iris has held marketing and public relations positions at corporations such as Lucent Technologies and Avaya Inc. and not-for profit organizations such as Bloomington Early Music Festival and Lotus World Arts Festival.

 An accomplished classical pianist, Iris has performed to high acclaim as a recitalist, chamber musician, vocal accompanist, and soloist with orchestras throughout Austria, Holland, Romania, former Soviet Republics and the United States.
 She holds a Doctorate of Music from Indiana University, a Master of Music from Yale University and a Bachelor of Music from Peabody Conservatory of Johns Hopkins University.